mrsilver76/itunes_playlist_exporter/README.md

         /?
 Display help.
         /E          Don't export from iTunes.
         /D          Don't delete playlists from Plex.
         /U          Don't upload to Plex.
-Implies /E.

-Options `/E`, `/D` and `/U` are useful when you're trying to upload multiple playlists to Plex.
+Options `/E` and `/D` are useful when you're trying to upload multiple playlists to Plex.
 For more details see the later section.

 ### Don't export from iTunes (/E)